suvita-public/surveycto-exotel-call-metadata/README.md

 - An active [Exotel](https://exotel.com) account with API access
 - Your Exotel API key, API token, and Account SID (see [Credentials](#exotel-api-credentials) below)
 - A SurveyCTO form that already uses an Exotel dialer field plug-in in an earlier field
-- SurveyCTO Collect **version 2.70.2 or higher** installed on the enumerator's Android device
+- SurveyCTO Collect **version 2.70.2 or higher** installed on the enumerator's Mobile device

 ### Installation